FlaviaTG/BioPopWork/README.md

 ### Create format for Bayescan
 We are going to use PGDspider program to format the vcf file to bayescan format.
 For that we need to create a .spid file for the vcf format to input into the program.
 Check file `vcf.spid` to follow the same and edit the SNP informatio values to your needs.
 ### Creat formats for Baypass
+This program needs a very special database format.
+We are going to use several steps to  get into that format.
+We need to make population counts per allele and then merge both alleles.
 ##### Create the .geno file
+First we create the .geno file in ADEGENET R package.
+See conde in ``
 ```
 ```
+Second we create the final database with R code

 ##### Creat the environmental covariance matrix
 ```
 ```
-### Creat format for SNPrelate in R.
+## 5) Creat format for PCA analyses.
+We are going to use the SNPrelate R packages for PCA and other analyses.
 See Job `Job-gdsFormat.sh` and R code/script `PCA-SNPrelate-example.R` to make the gds format and run PCA, kinship and other analyses
-## Spline-window technique for genome-wide stats visualization
+## 6) Spline-window technique for genome-wide stats visualization
 It is commonly used in population genomics the window size of 10kb to 100kb to visualize distribution of summary statistics such as Fst.
 This is helpful to make a manhattan plot and see the genomic reagions where some selective pressures could be operating in the populations.
 Chosing a window size is quite arbitrary and depends on the density of the data.
 The spline-window technique uses a statistica value to find bouderies on the data and gives - depending on the data -, a variable window size according to the values of the statistic in use.
 #### Calculate window size for each chromosome.
 Run the spline technique per chromosome/region: after calculatin fst in vcf tools use your *.weir.fst and split it in chromosomes, you can do that on R or on bash.
 For an R version see first lines on file `GeneWin-example.R`.
 In bash is also fast, you already have a list file with chromosomes names, used it similar to as above with the bam file but this time is easier you dont need samtools because the file is just a *txt file.
 Create a new directory GeneWin to save all data for GeneWin analysis
 ```
 for chr in $(cat unplaced-scaffold.txt); do grep -w $chr 1Kkb.windowed.weir.fst > ./GeneWin/$chr.Kkb.windowed.weir.fst; done
 ```
 #### Plot in a manhattan-like plot Fst genome-wide (all chromosomes). see R code `GeneWin-example.R` and `GeneWin-plots.R`
 For visiualization of the generated windows size you need to create a file for R that indicates the file name of each chromosome and the chromosome number that corresponds to that file.
 See file `files_MATCH-CHR_example.txt` for example.
 In this file you need to change in the first column for the complate name of the file for that chromosome.
 You will need this file to plot with in R with the conde in file `GeneWin-plots.R`.
 It is a very simple file, create that file in the way you feel more confortable, could be excel or in a terminal.

-## Coalescent inferences of population demography
+## 7) Coalescent inferences of population demography
 PSMC takes the consensus fastq file, and infers the history of population sizes.
 Starting from mapped reads, the first step is to produce a consensus sequence in FASTQ format.
 We will use the samtools/bcftools, following the methods described in the paper of Palkopoulou et al., 2015, with defould parametres for model fitting.

 #### Load version samtools 1.5.